Level 1 License Renewal Steps

 Professional Learning Plan

-There really isn’t a Step 5, but as soon as you have renewed your license it is time to start thinking about the next time you’ll renew your license.
-This is when you should start over with Step 1 and get the Professional Learning Plan outlined.
+There really is not a Step 5, but as soon as you have renewed your license it is time to start thinking about the next time you will renew your license.
+This step is when you should start over with Step 1 and get the Professional Learning Plan outlined.
 Plan ahead!